Three0Dev/JS-SDK/StyleGuide.md

 - Use camelCase for function names
 - Use camelCase for method names
 - Use this-case for directory names
-- Use ThisCase for file names (excluding index files)
+- Use thisCase for file names (excluding index files)

 ## Imports
 - Use import for importing modules